 Many societal and environmental problems can be solved by modern biotechnology approaches.
-In this course, which runs throughout the minor, students work in small teams on a biotechnology-oriented research topic, whereby knowledge obtained in the different minor courses is applied in writing a coherent and exciting research proposal.
-During the first half of this course, they work on this proposal.
-In the second half of the course, students provide and receive constructive peer feedback , write a rebuttal and present their research proposal scientific proposal in front of a critical audience, so they will be familiarized with all different stages of the grant writing process.
-Finally, (legal) aspects of patenting and how to start a business based on the proposed ideas are taught via an entrepreneurship module organized by PLNT, in which students will also learn how to give an elevator pitch to sell a business idea.
-Taken together, this course trains students in problem-based learning and helps them to become future leaders in the field of biotechnology.
+In this course, which runs as project weeks throughout the entire minor, students work in small teams on a biotechnology-oriented research topic, whereby knowledge obtained in the different minor courses is applied in writing a coherent and exciting research proposal.
+As part of this process, student groups will present their progress in short pitches aimed at providing and receiving constructive feedback.
+As part of this course, (legal) aspects of patenting and how to start a business based on the proposed ideas are taught via an entrepreneurship module organized by PLNT, in which students will also learn how to give an elevator pitch to sell a business idea.
+Taken together, this course trains students in problem-based learning and helps them to develop skills to become future leaders in the field of biotechnology.

 Students will be able to translate scientific information into a written research proposal and to realistically plan and design experiments.
 Because students collaborate during this course in small groups, they will learn how to plan, divide and manage the different tasks of the group and to reflect on their own role in a team.
 Students will also learn to give constructive feedback to ideas of other students and receive and process feedback from others and give a solid scientific presentation.
 Students will be taught aspects of entrepreneurship and learn how to give an elevator pitch to sell their ideas.

 Experience in working in teams (project planning and management)